 A nodded response was all he needed to take her into his arms for a reassuring hug.
 She didn’t hesitate to let the rest of her tears spill onto his shoulders, and even as he picked her up to carry her outside to his squad car, she kept her eyes on Freddie and Flora making a silent vow of her own.

 I promise, mom and dad, I’ll get ’em.
 Whoever it is, I’ll make ’em suffer.
-They’ll wish they took their own life … instead of yours.

-Ten years later, she still held tight to that promise as a double major in criminal justice and psychology with a minor in botany.
+Ten years later, she held tight to that promise as a double major in criminal justice and psychology with a minor in botany.
 Regardless of the commitment made to her by one officer, the Nolan Police Department had yet to uncover any piece of information that could identify the elusive serial killer – subsequently dubbed by the media as The Florist – leaving her and the small hometown of Nolan, Louisiana in a combined state of hopelessness, panic and fear.
 But Capri was determined to deliver some relief.
 All she had to do was get past one more exam.

 “Nia!” she called across the apartment.
 “My final’s in thirty minutes.
 Let’s go!
 I swear you’d be late to your own funeral.”

 Capri shook her head as the best friend she lovingly referred to as cousin secured a shoe while hopping into the living room.
 They had been joined at the hip since before either of them could remember and even followed each other to the same college, Nolan University.
-Whereas Capri spent every waking moment of the day focused on her studies, Nia exercised her animated personality by relentlessly sketching original fashion designs and working as the manager of a
+Whereas Capri spent every waking moment of the day focused on her studies, Nia exercised her animated personality by relentlessly sketching original fashion designs and working as the manager of a local clothing store.

 “You think you could find a ride to campus, Pri?
 I have to open today at 9:30.”